ArcherDotBuild/React-V8/README.md

 ## 22. Class Components

 **State** is how you keep track of like internal state to a component.
 Basically, the same thing that you would use useState for.

+## 23. Handling Events in Class Components

+Everything that comes out of the DOM is a **string** all the time.